HadesVR/Basic-HMD-PCB/README.md

 # HadesVR Basic HMD

 The HadesVR Basic HMD is a PCB that helps you convert any "Phone VR" headset into a PC VR headset.
-It's included with the [Wand controller pcbs](https://github.com/HadesVR/Wand-Controller) as a kit to get you started or you can have it made on its own with the included gerber files.
+It's intended to be used with the [Wand controller pcbs](https://github.com/HadesVR/Wand-Controller) as a kit to get you started, however it can be used standalone or with other DIY controllers.

 The PCB addds support for all the electronics required to connect to a PC, get rotation data from the headset and get controller and tracker data wirelessly in a 100x35mm board with no SMD components.

+Revision 2 of the board comes with a few improvements, namely more filtering for the 3,3v rail, support for 3.3v only IMU's, optional dual RF modules for better RF performance and better mounting holes.
+All while keeping the board simple and easy to build by a beginner.

+The new Revision 2 firmware also adds support for easy Serial calibration, just plug in your board, open the serial monitor and follow the steps on the screen to calibrate.
+This new firmware can detect if the board is a Rev 1 board or if it's a Rev 2 board and configure itself accordingly, meaning it's fully backwards compatible with Rev 1 boards.

-It uses an Arduino Pro Micro as it's core, an MPU9250 as IMU (though it can be replaced by something like a BNO085 for better results if you're feeling like modifying the code a little), and an NRF24L01 to receive data from controllers and trackers.
+The Basic HMD PCB uses an Arduino Pro Micro as it's core, an MPU9250 as IMU (though it can be replaced by something like a BNO085 for better results if you're feeling like modifying the code a little), and an NRF24L01 to receive data from controllers and trackers.
 It also has hardware support for an RGB LED to use with a ping pong ball for 6dof tracking using PSMoveService.

-You can get the HMD boards made professionally on [PCBWay](https://www.pcbway.com/setinvite.aspx?inviteid=398979) for just 5$ + shipping since the board design conforms to their 5$ deal for a 100mmx100mm board.
-And you can even get a 5$ off bonus if you're signing up for the first time which means you'd only be paying for shipping.

-You can also get HMD + Controller boards in one order for $27 (or $22 with the new user bonus) + shipping if you plan on building the HMD and the [Wand controllers](https://github.com/HadesVR/Wand-Controller).
-Those board files are on the Wand controller repo.
+Do note that any IMU supported by the [FastIMU](https://github.com/LiquidCGS/FastIMU) library is supported, however it is strongly recommended that an IMU with a built in magnetometer is used for the best experience.

 ![1](img/1.png)